Women Are like Selfless Sun

 - Build a strong mind: It is tough to crack a robust nut if you manage to become one; nothing can break you.
 Fill your mind with positivity.
 Indulge yourself in reading self-motivating books.
 Encircle yourself with strong and positive people.

 - Take rest: If your schedule is going haywire, don’t fret.
 It is perfectly normal to have your planning go a little off track.
 You are not a robot; don’t treat yourself like that; take a rest whenever you need it.

-- Talk to your friends: Friends act as therapists and for loneliness.
+- Talk to your friends: Friends act as therapists when it comes to loneliness.
 Whenever you feel exhausted, overwhelmed, and lonely, talk to a close friend, open your heart in front of them.
-You will feel better as loneliness kills.
+You will feel better as loneliness always try to kill your morale.
 Social isolation is hazardous to our physical health as well as mental health.
 We need to spend some of those hours that we are online with a friend instead.
 Reach out to other human beings to share your stories.

 - Don’t skip basic needs: Some women even put basic needs on hold — doctor’s appointments, haircuts, meeting with a close friend.
 If this reverberates, you might feel disappointed, lonely, wasted, and cranky.

 - Learn to say” no”: Say no, whatever you can’t or don’t want to do.
 You need not have to say this rudely; deliver it graciously.

 - Prioritize: When you prioritize things in your mind, things get sorted out.
 Create visual clues to remember essential things.

 As hormones are accountable for balancing our lives, it’s crucial to remember that our bodies change as we age, and therefore, our needs change as well.
 Ten years ago, what worked for you will likely not have a similar outcome today, and that goes for all other activities like taking a rest, meditating, doing exercise, and eating healthily.